quanshengwu/wannier_tools/doc/source/features.rst

 Wannier charge center/Wilson loop calculation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Wannier charge center, which is sometimes called Wilson loop can be calculated by set WannierCenter_calc=T and set KPLANE_BULK CARD, set number of k points for two vectors is Nk1, Nk2 in NAMELISTS PARAMETERS.
 Notice: You should notice that the first vector in KPLANE_BULK CARD is the integration direction, this vector should be equal to one primitive reciprocal lattice vector.
 If you want to calculate the Z2 number, Please set the second vector to be half of the reciprocal lattice vector.
 You can get the Wannier charge center  along the second k line.
 See more details In the paper written by Alexey.
 Soluyanov (2011).
+If you want to calculate the Chern number, Please set the second vector to be one primitive reciprocal lattice vector.

 ..
 NOTE::